 FedEx supports small business with the FedEx Small Business Grant Contest.
-This year, over 5,000 small businesses applied.
+In 2014, over 5,000 small businesses applied.
 The applicants were narrowed down to the top 100, and the 10 winners were announced on the FedEx Small Business Center, March 24.

 Need more inspiration to support a small business?
 Watch a video featuring two previous FedEx Small Business Grant winners.

 In 2013, the first FedEx Small Business Grant Contest launched to help small business owners achieve their dreams.
 To enter, competing companies answered the question, “If you were given $25,000 to spend on your business, what would you do with it?”
 They uploaded the answer and photos of their business online.

 The response was impressive.
 Entrants included hundreds of small businesses, from nonprofits and startups to third-generation family-owned businesses.
 Their dreams were a testament to imagination and business savvy.
 They wanted to build better websites, expand to create more jobs, franchise their ideas, and innovate new products and services.

 The winners received grants to fuel their visions.
 A year later, those businesses have made great strides toward their goals.